 An updated Will allows you to remain in control of your affairs and support your loved ones.
 They can also be structured so as to plan for Inheritance Tax if that is a concern.

 A common symptom of Parkinson's Disease is the development of a tremor which can make handwriting difficult.
 We can help you if this does impact your ability to sign your Will.
 If you are unable to write, you can provide your consent for a solicitor to sign your Will on your behalf.
+Find out more about our Wills services on our dedicated page.

 Step 2: Granting a Power of Attorney